smajidy/smajidy.github.io/_pages/about.md

 {% endcomment %}
 <div class="research-topic" id="quantum-error-correction">
 <h3>Quantum error correction</h3>
-<p>What is the minimum cost of protecting and manipulating logical quantum information?
-I design and analyse quantum codes with their logical operations in mind.
-Our <em>phantom codes</em> implement entangling gates within a code block through classically tracked relabellings, without applying physical gates.
-More broadly, I study how code structure and supported logical operations determine the cost of fault-tolerant computation, including the trade-offs involved in tailoring codes to particular computational tasks.</p>
+<p><strong>What is the minimum cost of protecting and manipulating logical quantum information?</strong> I work broadly on reducing the overhead of quantum error correction, from the design of codes and logical operations to syndrome extraction and fault-tolerant architectures.
+One direction is a <strong>gate-first approach</strong> to code design: rather than choosing a code and accepting the logical operations it supports, I design codes around the computations they must perform.
+Our <em>phantom codes</em> illustrate one extreme, implementing in-block entangling gates through classically tracked relabellings, without applying physical gates.</p>
 <div class="research-links" aria-label="Selected quantum error correction work">
 {% include research-paper-link.html id="phantom-codes" label="Phantom codes" status=true %}
 </div>